Eboubaker/matrix-sums-solver/README.md

+This program is an implementation of a proof-of-work algorithm concept which can be used in blockchain.
+I did not make the concept but I made the best algorithm to solve it in a very fast time.

 # Problem
 Suppose you have a matrix of given shape RxC where `R=number of rows` and `C=number of columns` each cell can have two possible values `0` or `1`.
 ```